Documents to download

 4. The Q&A session starts with the external expert and ends with the thesis director who comments on the candidate’s performance throughout the PhD.

-5. The jury may remain in the room to deliberate and send the candidate and any remaining members of the public outside, or may go to a different room to deliberate.
+5. The jury may remain in the room to deliberate and send the candidate and any remaining members of the public outside or may go to a different room to deliberate.

 6. The President of the Jury announces the decision: “The jury confers upon the candidate the title of PhD in Life Sciences, Specialisation in … / Le jury accorde au candidat le titre de Docteur ès sciences en Sciences de la vie, mention…”